farm-ng/amiga-ros-bridge/README.md

 echo "source $DIR/src/amiga-ros-bridge/source_venv.sh" >> devel/setup.bash
 ```

-So that when you `source devel/setup.bash`,
+Now when you `source devel/setup.bash`,
 the `amiga-ros-bridge/venv/` will also be sourced.

 ## Use the ros bridge